Axiverse Lampposts: Initial conditions

 The relevant axions, whose masses lie in this range, constitute an anthropic plateau in which all axions have comparable relic abundances that sum to the observed dark matter density.
 We discuss implications of this plateau in \cref{sec:results}.

-The scaling of the anthropic probability with the number of relevant axions is illustrated in \cref{fig:prob-vs-Na} for different axiverse scenarios with hierarchical masses, for $N$ between 2 and 80, and for different choices of $H_I$.
+The scaling of the anthropic probability with the number of relevant axions is illustrated in \cref{fig:prob-vs-Na} for different axiverse scenarios with hierarchical masses, for $N$ between 2 and 60, and for different choices of $H_I$.
 The mass range of the axions is constant across all scenarios: as the number of axions increases so does the number of axions per decade of mass.
-The solid lines show $\mathcal P$ as a function of $N$, for $N$ independent axions.
-On the other hand, the lines with points show $\mathcal P$ for $N$ axions with mixing, where all axions have a fundamental decay constant $f=10^{16}$ GeV (i.e.\ $\bm K = f^2 \bm I$ in the language of \cref{sec:Statistics}).
+The thin solid lines show $\mathcal P$ as a function of $N$, for $N$ independent axions.
+On the other hand, the thick lines with points show $\mathcal P$ for $N$ axions with mixing, where all axions have a fundamental decay constant $f=10^{16}$ GeV (i.e.\ $\bm K = f^2 \bm I$ in the language of \cref{sec:Statistics}).
 There are two main results that are illustrated here.
 The first is that as $N$ increases, the effect of mixing among axions enhances the anthropic probability relative to the case where all axions are independent.
 This is due to the $\sqrt{N}$ suppression of the GS decay constants.
 The second is that lowering the scale of inflation also enhances the anthropic probability.
 In fact, the result of \cite{Arvanitaki:2010sy} shown in purple is the $H_I\rightarrow\infty $ limit of our result.

 \Cref{fig:probHI-vs-ApD} illustrates how the anthropic probability depends on $H_I$ and on the number of axions per decade of mass.
 The boundaries of the colorful bands show the contours of constant ${\cal P} = 10^{-4},10^{-3},10^{-2},10^{-1}$ for different choices of $f_{\rm GS}$.
 For high decay constants near the Planck scale, scenarios with ${\cal O}(0.1)$ axions per decade are favored by anthropics.
 As $f_{\rm GS}$ is taken smaller, scenarios with axions per decade above 1 become anthropically favored as long as the scale of inflation is also taken to be low.
-Note, however, that the acceptable band narrows with respect to $H_I$, so this may be viewed as requiring a coincidence in the scale of inflation.
 The plot cuts off at $2$ axions per decade of mass, since the hierarchical axion mass assumption breaks down at modestly larger numbers of axions per decade of mass.